Bar LodgeHelston, Cornwall

 Garden: There is no garden but there is a roof terrace.

-Please note: The beach below house is shingle and slopes steeply, it is dangerous so swimming and paddling are not permitted.
-Gunwalloe Church Cove, south-east is a popular family beach patrolled by lifeguards in summer months.
+Please note: The beach below the house is shingle and slopes steeply, it is dangerous so swimming and paddling are not permitted.
+Gunwalloe Church Cove, in the South east is a popular family beach.
+More information on beach safety is available on the RNLI website rnli.org/safety including information on which beaches have lifeguard provision.

 Offers: Guests will benefit from a late Sunday checkout of 4pm at this cottage